subworx/esp32-timelapse-webserver/README.md

 - **index.html** - if no index.html is found the server will generate a simple empty index.
 - **info.html** - provides information about the esp board.
 - **upload.html** - used to upload files to the esp board for the webserver.
-- **fileman.html** - used to view / download / delete files on the internal storage of the esp board.
+- **fileman.html** - used to view / download / delete files on the installed MicroSD.
 - **config.html** - used to configure WiFi settings.
 - **camconfig.html** - used to configure camera settings.
 - **format.html** - used to format the internal storage of the esp board.